top of page

 Review Process / Awards Selection Committee

-The 2024 Selection Committee would like to thank all who submit a nomination to recognize a leader in the field of addiction medicine and OUD care and we hope to see you at the Forum in Kelowna, May 31-June 1, 2024 to celebrate the award winners.
+The 2025 Selection Committee would like to thank all who submit a nomination to recognize a leader in the field of addiction medicine and OUD care and we hope to see you at the Forum in Kelowna, May 30-31, 2025 to celebrate the award winners.

 Sincerely,